jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 Calvin's eyes were fixed on the future.

-<blockquote>The way we move forward as a nation is, I don&rsquo;t hold these people  responsible for what their forefathers done, I don&rsquo;t hold anybody in government responsible for what their forefathers done to our people, I hold them responsible for what they fail to do now.</blockquote>
+<blockquote>&ldquo;The way we move forward as a nation is, I don&rsquo;t hold these people  responsible for what their forefathers done, I don&rsquo;t hold anybody in government responsible for what their forefathers done to our people, I hold them responsible for what they fail to do now.&rdquo;</blockquote>

 He made reference to the 1969 White Paper again.
 "Trudeau's gone, he's dead," he said.
 "There is another Trudeau, though.
 I need to challenge him today.
 We're not going to celebrate the last 150 years because we don't have anything to celebrate, what we have is a trail of broken promises."

 "What are you going to do now," he asked, directing his question at Justin Trudeau, "while you're in power?
 To set the example, to change the agenda, to change the status quo, to try to implement positive things for the next 150 years?
 That's what we need to do.
 That's what we have to do."

-<blockquote>He can do that.
-The government can do that.</blockquote>
+<blockquote>&ldquo;He can do that.
+The government can do that.&rdquo;</blockquote>